-The Program Administrator reports that the facility has not housed a transgender resident during this audit cycle.

-The facility does not have a dedicated unit for residents that identify as LGBTI.
-Residents that identify as LGBTI will be housed in a safe, appropriate dorm/bed where staff have clear line of site views to the resident's bed.
-All residents that have been identified as being at higher risk, including LGBTI residents, will have increased whereabout checks.
+The facility does not currently have a transgender resident, but has housed one recently.
+The facility provided the auditor with the residents Transgender Client Review Summary .
+The Program Administrator reports that prior to admission, the staff would be aware of any special accommodations, including dorm/bed placement, and be provided transgender sensitivity training.
+The facility housed an intersex resident during the onsite visit.
+The resident reports that he presents and identifies as a male.
+He states that he has not needed nor requested any accommodations.

 The auditor interviewed any resident that identified as gay or bisexual.
 All residents interviewed stated that they have not experienced any discrimination and did not feel as if they were placed in a housing unit or dorm based on their status.
 The residents reported feeling safe and being able to go directly to the Program Administrator if they felt threatened sexually or otherwise.

 The auditor performed an internet search and did not find any reports of the agency or facility being a part of a lawsuit or consent decree.

 Review:

 Policy 1080

 Policy 8091

 Facility tour

-Risk Screens
+Transgender Client Review Summary

+Whereabout checklist

-Web search
+Risk Screens Web search

 Interview with residents

-Interview with Behavior Health Clinician
+Interview with Program Administrator

-Interview with case manager
+Interview with caseworkers

 Interview with Program Coordinator

-Interview with Program Administrator
+Interview with Operations Coordinator

 Interview with RS staff

+115.251 Resident reporting

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.251 Resident reporting Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1080 requires Oriana House to provide residents with the opportunity to report sexual abuse and sexual harassment, retaliation by other residents or employees for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to an incident of sexual abuse.
-The policy allows for residents to report anonymously and lists the following as ways a resident can report: Verbally telling any Oriana House employee Completing a Client Sexual Abuse/Harassment Reporting form (located in the resident handbook) Oriana House website at www.orianahouse.org/contactus Calling the Oriana House Client Sexual Abuse Hotline 330-258-1271 free of charge
+Policy 1080 requires Oriana House to provide residents with the opportunity to report sexual abuse and sexual harassment, retaliation by other residents or employees for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to an incident of sexual abuse.
+The policy allows for residents to report anonymously and lists the following as ways a resident can report:

-- Emailing SexualAbuseReporting@orianahouse.org - Calling an outside third party hotline at 614-728-3399 free of charge
+- Verbally telling any Oriana House employee - Completing a Client Sexual Abuse/Harassment Reporting form (located in the resident handbook) - Oriana House website at www.orianahouse.org/contactus - Calling the Oriana House Client Sexual Abuse Hotline 330-258-1271 free of charge - Emailing SexualAbuseReporting@orianahouse.org - Calling an outside third party hotline at 614-728-3399 free of charge